salman-cheema/ECS_PROJECT/README.md

 ## ECS EXAMPLPE:::
   - GOAL
      - Mongo database should be installed/running in private
      - Flask app should be running and it should connect to mongo
-     - Application load balancer in front of Flask app to distribute the traffic
+     - The application load balancer in front of Flask app to distribute the traffic.
-     - Every thing should be dockerized.
+     - Everything should be dockerized.
-We will achieve this `dockerized goal` with the help of docker and and maintain it's orchestration with `ECS`.
+     - We will achieve this dockerized goal with the help of docker and maintain its orchestration with ECS.
 - STEP 1::
   -  Create a `cluster`
       - Name